Saturday, January 29, 2011

 Using a floured rolling pin, roll one of the pieces into a circle 8-9 (or 4) inches wide and about a quarter inch (or less) thick.

-and I make my pita significantly smaller than the recipe says to,
+The wooden spoon moonlights as a rolling pin, and I make my pita significantly smaller than the recipe says to, because I have a mini pan. |

 Place a greased pan (wiping the pan with a kleenex or paper towel with olive oil on it does it for me) on the stove at medium-high heat.
 When the pan is hot, place a rolled out pita in the pan.
 Cook for 30 seconds, or until the dough starts to bubble, then flip.
 Cook for another minute and a half, or until the pita has begun to brown and inflate slightly, then flip again.
 When the pita inflates, it's ready.
 Wrap done pita in a clean cloth while the others cook.